Monomialization of a quasianalytic morphism

-\begin{theorem}[Monomialization of a real quasianalytic morphism] Suppose that $\cQ$ is a real quasianalytic class, and that $\Phi:M\to N$ is proper.
-Then there is a countable family of commutative diagrams \eqref{eq:mainR2}, where \begin{enumerate} \item each $\s_\la$ and $\tau_\la$ is a composite of finitely many smooth local blowings-up and local power substitutions, compatible with $D$ and $E$, respectively; \item the families of morphisms $\{\s_\la: V_\la \to M\}$ and $\{\tau_\la: W_\la \to N\}$ are semiproper coverings of $M$ and $N$; \item each $\Phi_\la: (V_\la, D_\la) \to (W_\la, E_\la)$ is a monomial morphism. \end{enumerate} \end{theorem}

-\begin{theorem}[Monomialization of an analytic or algebraic morphism] Suppose that $\cQ$ is either the class of $\IR$- or $\IC$-analytic functions, or the class of algebraic functions over a field $\IK$ of characteristic zero.
-In the analytic case, suppose also that $\Phi:M\to N$ is proper.
-Then there is a countable family (in the analytic case), or a finite family (in the algebraic) of commutative diagrams \eqref{eq:mainR2}, where \begin{enumerate} \item each $\s_\la$ and $\tau_\la$ is a composite of finitely many smooth local blowings-up, compatible with $D$ and $E$, respectively; \item the families of morphisms $\{\s_\la\}$ and $\{\tau_\la\}$ are coverings of $M$ and $N$, semi-{\allowbreak}proper in the analytic case; \item each $\Phi_\la: (V_\la, D_\la) \to (W_\la, E_\la)$ is a monomial morphism. \end{enumerate} \end{theorem}

-In the case that $\dim M = \dim N$ and $\Phi$ is dominant, we can prove Theorem \ref{thm:mainR3} with the stronger conclusion that each $\Phi_\la =$ identity (see Theorem \ref{thm:transftoid}).
 Each of the theorems above can be stated equivalently in the following two different ways.
 (We give the equivalent statements only for Theorem \ref{thm:mainR3}, and leave the other theorems to the reader.)

 \begin{theorem} Suppose that $\cQ$ is a real quasianalytic class, and that $\Phi:M\to N$ is proper.
 Then there is a countable family of commutative diagrams \eqref{eq:mainR2}, where conditions (1), (2) of Theorem \ref{thm:mainR3} hold, together with the following variant of (3): \begin{enumerate} \item[(3)] each $\Phi_\la: (V_\la, D_\la) \to (W_\la, E_\la)$ is a proper morphism of the form \eqref{eq:mon2} in suitable local coordinate charts of class $\cQ$, where $D_\la=\{u_1 \cdots u_r =0\}$ and $E_\la =\{x_1\cdots x_p = 0\}$. \end{enumerate} \end{theorem}